nathaneltitane/dextop/README.md

 ### Before you proceed:

-To run the way it does and transition seamlessly in between Termux and the container instance of your choice, Dextop is built a certain way: it loads and links scripts, configuration files and utilities to enhance your Android-based workstation experience.

 It is highly recommended to install Dextop on a fresh Termux instance or profile to benefit from a clean slate and a snappy experience, although you can always attempt deploying it on an already existing setup.

+---

 **Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must as the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process - You Have Been Warned.**

+---

+### Contents

+To run the way it does and transition seamlessly in between Termux and the container instance of your choice, Dextop is built a certain way: it loads and links scripts, configuration files and utilities to enhance your Android-based workstation experience.

 A few other elements to note before proceeding: